 In 1977 the IAI established its first certification program, the Latent Print Certification Program, a rigorous testing process validating one's expertise in the science of fingerprints.
 By 1990, the Crime Scene Certification Program was functioning with a comprehensive testing process for three levels of certification.
 The IAI now has seven Certification Programs including Forensic Art, Footwear and Tiretrack Analysis, Bloodstain Pattern Analysis, Forensic Photography/Imaging, Tenprint Fingerprint Certification, and Latent Print.

-The IAI first published a periodical in 1916 titled The International Identification Outlook, which was discontinued after a short time because of a lack of funds.
+The IAI first published a periodical in 1916 titled The International Identification Outlook, which was discontinued after a year because of a lack of funds.
 The Association's second periodical, Sparks from the Anvil, was published from 1933 to 1937.
 From 1940 to1950 the IAI's publication, IAI Monthly Newsletter, was simply mimeographed sheets.
 In 1951 a magazine format was developed and Identification News was published until 1987.
 A special Publication Committee was appointed in 1986 and, following the committee's recommendations, the Journal of Forensic Identification, a peer reviewed journal with original technical articles and case reports, was initiated in 1988 and continues to the present.
+Identification News was re-started in 2008 to focus on Association news.

 Since 1996, the IAI has sponsored training seminars in various forensic science areas.
 These classes are held in different locations throughout the United States and are open to non-IAI members.